Political Party Development Program

-In 2008, women in political parties successfully advocated for 33 percent of seats in the Constituent Assembly.
-To ensure women receive the same level of representation in the 2013 elections, NDI supported a civil society-led campaign to advocate for the same 33 percent women's representation.
-NDI is working with civic groups and women journalists to highlight the importance of women’s political participation for Nepal’s future.
+In 2008, women in political parties successfully won 33 percent of seats in the Constituent Assembly.
+NDI supported a civil society-led campaign to push for greater representation of women in parliament during the 2013 elections.
+NDI is also working with civic groups and women journalists to highlight the importance of women’s political participation for Nepal’s future.

-NDI worked in collaboration with the Parliament Secretariat and legislative leaders to increase parliament’s technical expertise and strengthen its involvement with constituents during the 2008-2012 legislature.
-The Institute will resume these activities with the new legislative body.
+NDI works in collaboration with the Parliament Secretariat and legislative leaders to increase parliament’s technical expertise and strengthen its involvement with constituents.
+In the 2008-2012 legislature, NDI supported trainings for first-term parliamentarians to learn technical skills, enhance their political effectiveness and work toward a common agenda.

 NDI promotes policy-focused public dialogues between former parliamentarians, political party leaders, NGOs and the local community.
 These dialogues allow citizens to voice their opinions regarding key development issues in their regions, including tourism, infrastructure and agricultural development.
 As a result, local officials have been able to secure government support and funding for community projects.

 In 2011, NDI worked with political party activists and women parliamentarians to enhance their political skills and their ability to deliver services.
-In addition, NDI supported three pilot multiparty constituency offices for women Constituent Assembly members and produced a weekly television program that focused on women’s issues.
+These efforts included a pilot program that helped to create three multi-party constituency offices for women Constituent Assembly members and produced a weekly television program that focused on women’s issues.

 Improving Electoral Processes

-To help ensure greater transparency and deter misconduct during the 2013 Constituent Assembly elections, NDI worked with a newly-created domestic election observation network, Democracy and Elections Watch (DEW-Nepal).
+NDI worked with a newly-created domestic election observation network, Democracy and Elections Watch (DEW-Nepal), to help ensure greater transparency and deter misconduct during the 2013 Constituent Assembly elections, .
 Composed of diverse organizations, the coalition deployed almost 6,000 observers to monitor activities at the polling stations on election day.
 The Institute also organized a series of voter information campaign events designed to provide marginalized groups in the Kathmandu Valley region with information on voting and the electoral process.